 - Protein phosphorylation is a common post-translational modification of protein catalyzed by protein kinases, and protein phosphatases reverse the effect.

 Assay of Acid Phosphatase enzyme activity from Potatoes

 To determine the acid phosphatase enzyme activity in potatoes using Sodium-β-Glycerophosphate as Substrate

 Phosphatases liberate inorganic phosphate from organic phosphate ester.
-Acid phosphatase hydrolases a number of phosphomonoesters and phosphor proteins.
+Acid phosphatase hydrolases, a number of phosphomonoesters, and phosphor proteins.
 Acid phosphatases can be assayed by measuring the amount of inorganic phosphorus released from Sodium-β-Glycerophosphate.
-The phosphorous released is estimated by Fiske Subbarao method.
+The phosphorous released is estimated by the Fiske Subbarao method.